-Also, spend 15 minutes thinking about the things you are grateful before bed.
+Also, spend 15 minutes thinking about what you are grateful for before going to bed.
 It will help you sleep better and longer.

 Dancing stimulates the brain’s reward centers, and it activates the hippocampus- the part responsible for emotion and memory.

 It also helps in reducing stress.
-When you dance you’re focused on the moment and cortisol levels are low.
+You’re focused on the moment when you dance, and cortisol levels are low.

 23. Improve the reality